 US inflation indicators rose unexpectedly, which means the possibility of the US Federal Reserve continuing its policy of raising interest rates.
 The World Bank and the International Monetary Fund warned of a global economic stagnation.

-The expectations of the International Energy Agency about the halt in the growth of global demand for oil during the last quarter of the current year 2022, amid renewed closures, which may cause a contraction in Chinese demand for the first time since 2002.
+The expectations of the International Energy Agency regarding the halt in the growth of global demand for oil during the last quarter of the current year 2022, amid renewed closures, which may cause a contraction in Chinese demand for the first time since 2002.

 US commercial oil stocks rose for the second week, with the continued withdrawal of strategic stocks, which recorded their lowest level since October 1984.